webdsl/webdsl-docs/docs/reference/advanced-search.md

 ```
 facets := author facets from s;
 ```
-Returns a list: List<Facet> with the facets for the specified field.
+Returns a list: `[Facet]` with the facets for the specified field.
 Facet objects have the following boolean functions available, for example to apply different styling on the variety of facet states:

  *   _f.isSelected()_: is this facet selected, i.e. filtered?
  *   _f.isMust(), f.isShould(), f.isMustNot()_: check the filter behaviour of this facet.